-In the version Forest Book, only the odd numbered pages have been filled in so that the book can be printed as an A5 book folded.
+Another book of this type is Forest Book.
+In this file only the odd numbered pages have been filled in so that the book can be printed as a book folded.

 Another version, called Forest has each page done for printing as sheets - either double sided or single sided.